marcpages2020/Samurai-Shodown/README.md

+﻿## Introduction

-﻿## This is a project done by 4 students in CITM, a tribute to Samurai Shodown.
+We are four students from CITM in Terrassa and in our Project 1 subject we are making a tribute to the Samurai Shodown.